 Below is a list of some frequently asked questions, but please feel free to call our office if you need additional information, 610.527.4833.
 We are always pleased to assist you.

-Implants are silicone shells filled with either saline (salt water) or silicone gel (recently approved by the FDA).
+Implants are silicone shells filled with either saline (saltwater) or silicone gel (recently approved by the FDA).
 They are placed behind each breast, underneath either breast tissue or the chest wall muscle.
 Placement behind the chest wall muscle offers a few advantages over placement beneath the breast tissue only.
 These include reduced risk of capsular contracture (post-operative tightening around the implant) and less interference with mammogram examinations.
-Possible disadvantages include need for drainage tubes and elevated pain in the first few days following surgery.
+Possible disadvantages include the need for drainage tubes and elevated pain in the first few days following surgery.

-Women planning to have children are advised to postpone surgery, since pregnancy and nursing can counteract its effects by stretching the skin.
-However, the procedure should not affect your ability to breast-feed.
+Women planning to have children are advised to postpone surgery since pregnancy and nursing can counteract its effects by stretching the skin.
+However, the procedure should not affect your ability to breastfeed.

 The best candidates are in good physical condition with pockets of fat or loose skin that haven’t responded well to diet and exercise.
 Older, slightly obese people whose skin has lost some of its elasticity can be helped.
 Abdominoplasty can also be useful for women with stretched skin and muscles from pregnancy, although results from the procedure will diminish if they continue to bear children.
 For this reason, women who plan to have children again are advised to delay abdominoplasty.
-Patients who intend to lose a lot of weight are also encouraged to wait before undergoing the procedure, since skin in that area typically loosens after substantial weight loss.
+Patients who intend to lose a lot of weight are also encouraged to wait before undergoing the procedure since skin in that area typically loosens after substantial weight loss.

 Liposuction sculpting can remove undesirable fat from the abdomen, waist, hips, buttocks, thighs, knees, chin, cheeks, neck and upper arms.

 There are several different methods Dr. Noone uses when performing liposuction, including tumescent liposuction, the super-wet technique, and ultrasound-assisted liposuction (UAL).
-In all types a tiny incision is made in as inconspicuous a place as possible.
-A cannula (small tube) is inserted and moved back-and-forth beneath the skin, breaking up the fat layer and suctioning it out.
+In all types, a tiny incision is made in as inconspicuous a place as possible.
+A cannula (small tube) is inserted and moved back and forth beneath the skin, breaking up the fat layer and suctioning it out.
 Tumescent liposuction and super-wet liposuction use fluid injection, which facilitates fat removal, reduces blood loss, provides anesthesia during and after surgery, and helps to reduce the amount of bruising after surgery.
 UAL liquefies fat with ultrasonic energy and is highly precise.